AI-generated

 History

-1. Petitioner filed a complaint for illegal dismissal before the Arbitration Branch of the National Labor Relations Commission, National Capital Region.
+1. Petitioner filed a complaint for illegal dismissal before the Labor Arbiter.

-2. Labor Arbiter Daisy Cauton-Barcelona rendered a decision on September 27, 1989, declaring the termination illegal and ordering reinstatement with full backwages, moral damages of P200,000, exemplary damages of P20,000, and attorney's fees.
+2. On September 27, 1989, the Labor Arbiter rendered a decision declaring the termination illegal, ordering reinstatement with full backwages, and awarding moral and exemplary damages plus attorney's fees.

-3. Respondent Raytheon appealed to the NLRC, alleging grave abuse of discretion by the Labor Arbiter.
+3. Respondent Raytheon appealed to the National Labor Relations Commission (NLRC).

-5. Petitioner filed a petition for certiorari before the Supreme Court, imputing grave abuse of discretion to the NLRC.
+5. Petitioner filed the instant Petition for Certiorari before the Supreme Court, alleging grave abuse of discretion on the part of the NLRC.

 Facts

-• Petitioner Farle P. Almodiel, a Certified Public Accountant with an MBA and 21 years of work experience, was hired by respondent Raytheon Philippines, Inc. in October 1987 as Cost Accounting Manager through a placement firm, with a starting monthly salary of P18,000.00, later increased to P21,600.00 after regularization.
+• Nature of Employment: Petitioner Farle P. Almodiel was hired in October 1987 as Cost Accounting Manager of Raytheon Philippines, Inc., a managerial position with a starting monthly salary of P18,000.00.

 Arguments of the Petitioners